 Prints, scans, or copies majority of forms based on the student's preferences.
 Has capacity to print double-sided pages, reducing time, effort, and paper.
 Automatically detects WiFi in order to provide secure connection with multiple devices at the same time.

 Some features require users to make an account before they can access it.

-Set up for automatic duplex printing.
 Easy to set up via USB connection, compatible with Windows and Mac computers.
-Small in size, making it a good choice for a dorm.
+Default 2-sided (duplex) printing.
+Compact size makes it a good fit for dorm living.

-Better for printing text rather than images or photos.
+Better for printing text than images and photos.

 The perfect printer for your dorm room could be a basic machine for printing the occasional essay, or it could be a powerhouse capable of scanning, copying, and double-sided printing.
 Finding a good printer for a college student means carefully weighing your budget against your needs.

 Modern printers have lowered in price significantly, and just because you’re on a budget doesn’t mean you have to forgo useful features.
 There are plenty of affordable inkjet and laser printers to choose from and several models that feature additional functions like scanning and copying.
 You want to look for a printer with a relatively small footprint, and a machine with the ability to print via WiFi can save you a mess of cables.
 Also, consider how easy the printer is to set up and whether it’s compatible with your laptop.

 Every college student has different printing needs, but whether you need to use a printer monthly or daily, we can help you find the perfect model.
 Continue reading our buying guide to learn more about the different printers available to college students, and take a look at our favorites when you’re ready to buy.

 You may not yet know the printing demands of your courses, or perhaps you can estimate how much paper and ink you’ll go through in a semester.
 Either way, get started on the right track by estimating what types of jobs you need a printer for.